haven-protocol-org/haven-payment-gateway/readme.txt

 Your online store must use WooCommerce platform.
 Once you installed and activated WooCommerce, you may install and activate Haven WooCommerce Extension.

-Currently, this plugin will only support stores with pricing in US Dollars.
-These prices will be converted into xUSD during checkout, at an exchange rate of 1$USD = 1xUSD.
+This plugin supports stores with pricing in a supported xAsset, currently USD, EUR, CNY, GOLD.

-If your store is not in USD, a multi-currency plugin can be used.
+If your store is not in a supported currency, a multi-currency plugin can be used.

-In the future other currencies, such as EUR, GBP, JPY, and CNY, will be supported.

 = Benefits =